Marvel Returns to Comic-Con, but Probably Doesn’t Need To

 If a rising Atlantean tide lifts all boats, maybe Marvel doesn’t need SDCC anymore?
 Marvel is the biggest thing on the planet and will stay that way unless their next few projects are massive flops.
 A new slate of films is coming.
 Whether or not Marvel Studios will still use the “Phase” nomenclature, the new slate of films needs to be announced.
 So, when Marvel returns to Comic-Con will they release that information or will they save it for D23?
 SDCC is all about revealing what’s to come, and Marvel’s greatest currency right now is curiosity and anticipation about what’s to come.
 If Marvel returns to Comic Con but doesn’t bring something special, might it even hurt anticipation for the next phase of the MCU?

-What We’ll See When Marvel Returns to Comic Con
+What We’ll See When Marvel Returns To Comic Con

 Given the realities of the business, Marvel will have to release some things at SDCC, but others will be saved for D23.
-The clearest delineation, it seems, will be the future of Marvel movies versus other Marvel media ventures, like the series coming to Disney+.
+The clearest delineation, it seems, will be the future of the upcoming MCU Marvel movies versus other Marvel media ventures, like the series coming to Disney+.
 Where and when the studios choose to do this is the question.
 Below, find our guesses as to what’s in store for D23 and when Marvel returns to Comic-Con.

 Disney+ Streaming Series